Vibrant and Warm Destination

 If driving is not your thing, you can explore downtown Tampa by water.
 Pirate Water Taxi cruises along the Hillsborough River and has some 14 stops on its route.
 A fee is charged; phone (813) 390-3711 for rates and schedule.

 ParkingLimited on-street parking is available in the downtown business sections and along major thoroughfares.
-Rates for municipal parking garages start at $1.20 per hour with a maximum of $9.50 per day.
-Metered lot parking and use of the Fort Brooke parking garage run $1.60 per hour (if using the garage for 6-24 hours, the rate is $9.50).
+Rates for municipal parking garages start at $1 per hour with a maximum of $12 per day.
+Metered lot parking starts at $1 per hour with a maximum of $9 per day.
 For downtown parking information phone (813) 274-8179 or (813) 221-3686.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.